 Payment of Dues:

-The Corporation shall determine the annual dues for the Members of the Corporation no later than October 1st of each fiscal year.
+The Corporation shall determine the annual dues for the members of the Corporation no later than October 1st of each fiscal year.

 Members shall be notified in writing of the amount of the membership dues payable and the date by which payment is due.